hardbyte/netchecks/README.md

 There are two main components:
 - **Netchecks Operator** - Kubernetes Operator that runs network checks and reports results as `PolicyReport` resources.
 See the [operator README](https://github.com/hardbyte/netchecks/blob/main/operator/README.md) for more details and the full documentation can be found at [https://docs.netchecks.io](https://docs.netchecks.io)
 - **Netcheck CLI and Python Library** - Command line tool for running network checks and asserting that they are as expected.
-Keep reading for the quickstart.
+Keep reading for the quickstart guide.

 # Netcheck Command Line Tool